How to Get Your Brand Cited by ChatGPT: A Data-Driven Guide

 If your blog post says "According to HubSpot, 64% of marketers invest in SEO," ChatGPT will cite HubSpot, not you.
 But if your blog post says "In our analysis of 500 marketing teams, we found that 71% now allocate budget to AI search optimization," you own that citation.
 The Princeton GEO study (Aggarwal et al., 2024) found that content with direct quotations and original data increases citation probability by up to 41%.

 Action: Identify one piece of original research you can produce — a customer survey, an internal benchmark, an industry analysis.
 Publish it with clear methodology and specific findings.
+One original-data piece typically outperforms ten derivative posts for AI citation purposes.

-Pattern 3: Clear Entity Definitions
+Pattern 3: Clear entity definitions

 When someone asks "What is [concept]?", ChatGPT looks for the clearest, most authoritative definition it can find.
 Pages that open with a direct, self-contained definition of a key term are disproportionately cited for definitional queries.